Social

 OIFR (Bridgestone Corporation)

-3. The Bridgestone Group defines serious injuries as amputation (except some first joints of finger or toe), complete loss of vision, bone fracture (excluding fingers, toes, a foot, a hand or cracks) or hospitalization of more than one month.
+*1 The Group defines serious injuries as amputation (except some first joints of finger or toe), complete loss of vision, bone fracture (excluding fingers, toes, feet, hands or infraction) or hospitalization of more than one month.

-4. Severity rate = (total number of working days lost/total number of working hours) x 1,000
+*6 Severity rate = (Total number of working days lost ÷ Total number of working hours) × 1,000

 Safety initiatives

-As mentioned earlier, the Bridgestone Group has established a global safety management system in reference to ISO 45001 and national standards / regulations and created global standards.
-As of April 2022, 57 manufacturing plants have obtained ISO 45001 certification (42% of a total 137 plants), seven manufacturing plants in the U.S. have obtained Occupational Safety and Health Administration (OSHA)’s Voluntary Protection Programs (VPP) certification (5% of a total 137plants), and all facilities are adopting Group’s global standards.
+The Group has established a global health and safety management system in conformance with ISO 45001 and national standards/regulations and other established global standards.
+As of March 2023, 51 manufacturing plants have obtained ISO 45001 certification (47% of a total 108 plants), eight manufacturing plants have obtained Occupational Safety and Health Administration’s (OSHA) Voluntary Protection Programs (VPP) certification and other certifications (7% of a total 108 plants) in various countries, and all facilities are working to implement the Group’s global standards.

 Bridgestone Safety Fundamental Activities

-The Bridgestone Group implements its fundamental safety activities at all the work sites.
-These activities stipulate basic safety practices: the 3S (seiri, seiton and seiso meaning select and remove, sort, and keep clean); KY (kiken yochi meaning preempting hazards); RA (risk assessment); and Safety Rules (including compliance with standards).
-All these basic safety practices are conducted uniformly at all work sites and by all employees as ongoing initiatives.
+The Group implements Bridgestone Safety Fundamental Activities (BSFA) at all worksites.
+These activities stipulate basic safety practices: the 3S (seiri, seiton and seiso meaning select and remove, sort, and keep clean); KY (kiken yochi meaning preempting hazards); RA (risk assessment); and safety rules (including compliance with standards).
+All these basic safety practices are conducted uniformly at all worksites and by all employees as ongoing initiatives.

-In 2021, all 140,000 Bridgestone Group employees received additional safety training and 90 instructors were trained to promote the safety fundamental activities.
+In 2023, all Group employees (approximately 130,000) received additional safety training and 109 instructors were trained to promote BSFA.

 Employees participating in instructor training